paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ###  Splicing Attack

 The splicing attack is an attack where an MDD receiving multiple media sources splices one media stream into the other.
 If the MDD is able to change the SSRC without the receiver having any method for verifying the original source ID, then the MDD could first deliver stream A and then later forward stream B under the same SSRC as stream A was previously using.
 Not allowing the MDD to change the SSRC mitigates this attack.
-(PEJ: it is agreed not to allow the MDD to change the SSRC, so I think this is a non-issue now.)

 # To-Do List